Get Certificates

 Keeta extends X.509 certificates to support both public and sensitive attributes.
 Sensitive attributes use encryption and cryptographic commitments to enable selective disclosure — subjects can prove specific values to third parties without exposing data to others

-To fetch certificates tied to any Keeta account address (read-only), create a client with a null
+To fetch certificates tied to any Keeta account address (read-only), create a client with a `null` signer and pass the target `account` in the options:

 import * as KeetaNet from '@keetanetwork/keetanet-client';